-The conditional use permit process for an STR typically follows these steps:
+The conditional use permit process for an STR follows a defined sequence in most jurisdictions:

 | Condition | Typical Requirements |